ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/measures_of_risk/index.rst

 Measures of excess risk in epidemiology
 ============================================

 The purpose of this page is to provide reference material on measures of occurance and excess risk and their definitions.
 These measures are used in modeling :ref:`causes <models_cause>` and :ref:`risk effects <models_risk_effect>` in vivarium.
-The information on this page is not a comprehensive source on these topics and may be supplemented with general epidemiology references such as text books, etc.
+The information on this page is not a comprehensive source on these topics and may be supplemented with general epidemiology references such as text books, [Measure_of_effect]_, etc.

 .. contents::
 	:local: